 > What new opportunities in health equity do large language models enable?
 (NEJM AI 2025)

 Sometimes I describe my interests as “everything but model training”.
 This is because 1.
 I am impatient and 2.
-I believe the road from messy to clean data and the road from trained model to deployment raise important unanswered questions.
+I believe there’s a lot to gain by studying data curation and deployment.